University museum

 A mounted Elephant skeleton at the Cole Museum of Zoology, situated in the University of Reading's Whiteknights Campus.

 A university museum is a repository of collections run by a university, typically founded to aid teaching and research within the institution of higher learning.
 The Ashmolean Museum at the University of Oxford in England is an early example, originally housed in the building that is now the Museum of the History of Science.
-A more recent example is the Holburne Museum of Art in Bath, originally constructed as a hotel in 1796 it is now the official museum of the University of Bath.
+A more recent example is the Holburne Museum of Art in Bath, established in 1882, which is now the official museum of the University of Bath.

 Mission

 Historically, the focus of university museums and galleries included curatorial research into, as well as the display of, commemorative, ceremonial, decorative and didactic collections.
 For academics, these collections served as a valuable research resource.
 For students, museums performed both a leisure and learning function, developing their visual literacy, critical thinking, and creative skills.
 Aside from campus, museums served their perspective city and town's communities, spreading museological literacy among the different target audiences.

 With decades, the role of the university museums changed as they started to become more open and receptive to the cultural needs of the public.
 Public educational outreach is considered now by many university museums as an integral part of their mission, some even adopt a market approach.
 Changes and decentralization of the institutional values coinciding with budgeting shortfalls in some cases "gave rise to tensions and a lack of cohesive identity among a demoralized staff".
 Many campus museums "have critical needs for facilities, staff, and support".
 In the 21st century, despite the challenges brought by transition, the university museums not only continue to play important role in object-based learning (tradition that reaches beyond the record of the founding of the University of Bologna) but also perform important civic and cultural functions for the larger society.